How To Recover From Narcissistic Abuse

 It’s also common to feel isolated after leaving an abusive relationship because many abusers separate you from other people for more control.
 If you’re feeling disconnected from the world, reach out to old friends to reconnect and ask for help.
 There are also local support groups for other people who have survived narcissistic abuse.
 They’ll understand what you’re healing from and can be a great avenue for support and comfort.

 Because of how insidious narcissistic abuse is, many times people need professional treatment to fully heal and move on from it.
 For some people, therapy once a week is sufficient.
-However, a residential trauma treatment program provides a more robust structure to support you in healing.
+However, a residential trauma treatment program provides a more robust structure to support you in healing from narcissistic abuse.
 Plus, if you’re also dealing with unhealthy coping behaviors like addiction, finding a trauma-informed treatment center will help you recover from everything.

 In order to resolve your trauma, you’ll move through a four-part process to: